hoopers-club/hoopers/src/pages/posts/courts/4_VilaGualdina.md

 image: /assets/uploads/thumb_vila.png
 name: Vila Gualdina
 subname: Portugal
-location: " this is the location"
+location: Vila Gualdina, Penafiel
-artist: this is the artist
+artist: Matilde Horta
 partner:
   - this is the partner
   - this is the partner2